Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: Abstract

 \section{Abstract}

 Synthesizing the voices of unseen speakers remains a persisting challenge in multi-speaker text-to-speech (TTS).
 Existing methods model speaker characteristics through speaker conditioning during training, leading to increased model complexity and limiting reproducibility and accessibility.
-A lower-complexity method would enable speech synthesis research with limited computational and data resources to reach to a wider use.
+A low-complexity alternative would broaden the reach of speech synthesis research, particularly in settings with limited computational and data resources.
 To this end, we propose SelectTTS, a simple and effective alternative.
 SelectTTS selects appropriate frames from the target speaker and decodes them using frame-level self-supervised learning (SSL) features.
 We demonstrate that this approach can effectively capture speaker characteristics for unseen speakers and achieves performance comparable to state-of-the-art multi-speaker TTS frameworks on both objective and subjective metrics.
 By directly selecting frames from the target speaker's speech, SelectTTS enables generalization to unseen speakers with significantly lower model complexity.
-Compared to baselines such as XTTS-v2 and VALL-E, SelectTTS achieves better speaker similarity while reducing model parameters by over 8× and training data requirements by 270×.

-\section{Introduction}

-Recent text-to-speech approaches \cite{ le2024voicebox,wang2023neural, casanova2024xtts} have demonstrated that given sufficient data and large enough model capacity, TTS models are capable of producing speech of remarkably high quality and naturalness.
-While the development of large-scale TTS models \cite{lajszczak2024base} brings significant advantages, it also introduces challenges associated with model reproducibility.
-This issue becomes especially relevant in multi-speaker TTS frameworks.
-Multi-speaker TTS for unseen speakers is a challenging problem as the objective is multifold - learning text-to-speech semantic prediction while simultaneously capturing the speaker timbre and acoustics\cite{chen20r_interspeech}.
-Previously, multi-speaker TTS predominantly relied on speaker labels and embeddings \cite{jia2018transfer, casanova2022yourtts} to condition models to learn speaker traits \cite{gibiansky2017deep, cooper2020zero}.
-More recently, zero-shot TTS frameworks have advanced this area by leveraging neural codec language modeling \cite{wang2023neural, xin2024rall} combined with acoustic prompting for speaker timbre control.
+Experimental results show that the proposed approach achieves performance comparable to state-of-the-art systems such as XTTS-v2 and VALL-E, while requiring over $8\times$ fewer parameters and $270\times$ less training data.
+Moreover, it demonstrates that frame selection with SSL features offers an efficient path to low-complexity, high-quality multi-speaker TTS.

+\section{INTRODUCTION}